Anapovea/anapovea.github.io/public/_index.md

 ---

+I currently serve as vice president of the [UChicago Applied Math Club](https://ucamc.github.io), where we invite professors to give talks about their research, related to or involving mathematics.
+I also helped organize the [17th International Colloquium of the North American Catalan Society](https://voices.uchicago.edu/nacs2019/) (NACS) this past April.

 For a more succint summary of what I have done, please take a look at my [resume](/polgomez_CV.pdf).
 I also have a [LinkedIn profile](https://www.linkedin.com/in/gomezp/).